ISISComputingGroup/ibex_developers_manual/doc/Providing-Support.md

 If remote, make sure you are either on the VPN or accessing a system on-site in some way.

-The on call number is `x1763` (as called from a RAL phone, and should be available between 7:00-23:00 7 days a week during cycle.
+The on call number is the same as the daytime number and will forward automatically out of hours.
+We cover 7:00-23:00 7 days a week during cycle.
 The email address can be found in the address book as `ISIS Experiment Controls`.
+To call us in MS Teams phone we are `RAL ISIS Experiment Controls Group`

 ## Contents
 - [The types of support](#the-types-of-support)